metrue/EdgeQL/README.md

-# Yo
+# Buble

-GraphQL on Edge.
+Bringing GraphQL to the Edge with effortless lightness.